Monkey Business (Black Eyed Peas album): Controversy

-Following the release of Elephunk (2003), the Black Eyed Peas were criticized and alleged by critics and media outlets to have sold out.
+Following the release of Elephunk (2003), Black Eyed Peas were criticized and alleged by critics and media outlets to have sold out.
 The group had previously criticized other artists for selling out, and the group was further scrutinzed throughout the promotional campaign for Monkey Business.
 Some critics claimed their endorsements of various companies caused them to suffer from overexposure; Nathan Rabin from The A.V.
-Club stated: "With Elephunk, The Black Eyed Peas made the rare leap from underrated and overlooked to obnoxiously (and undeservedly) overexposed."
+Club stated: "With Elephunk, Black Eyed Peas made the rare leap from underrated and overlooked to obnoxiously (and undeservedly) overexposed."
 Sal Cinquemani from Slant Magazine was especially critical of the group's newfound popularity and commercial success, labeling them "disposable pop". will.i.am responded to the backlash by stating:

 "We don't do anything that doesn't fit with the music.
 We kinda lend ourselves to benefits so we did the Democratic National Convention to get people out there to vote.
 And then we'll do a Best Buy commercial 'cause they sell music.
 Then we did the first iTunes commercial.
 We did the NBA 'cause it's like, who's not gonna do the NBA?
 We did the Super Bowl, 'cause who ain't gonna do the Super Bowl?
 And if they asked you to do two years at the Grammys, you ain't gonna do it?
 And then we did the Emmys 'cause they said, 'Ain't nobody ever did the Emmys.

 Further controversy arose over the lyrical content of "My Humps", the third single from Monkey Business.
 The song centers on a female protagonist using her breasts and buttocks in order to accomplish her goals, namely expensive material goods.
 Multiple publications labeled the song sexist and misogynistic.
 Some critics even regarded it as the worst song ever written.